CaesarXInsanium/guile-lox/README.md

 on first call scan-number is guaranteed to be digit?

-if digits is empty, then it is first call, add to char to digits and continue
+If digits is empty, then it is first call, add to char to digits and continue

 if digits is defined, and char is end-num? then make token